omegabappa/RNASeq_pipeline/README.txt

-# This is bash script for RNASeq Ananlysis.
+# This is the README of the bash script for RNASeq Analysis.
 # To start the analysis you should have the following:

 Make sure you have installed the following: